szilard/benchm-databases/README.md

 All tests have been performed on a 8-core commodity server running Ubuntu 14.04 and with plenty of RAM (64GB) for the tasks.
 All queries have been run 2 times and the second time was recorded (warm run).
-In this case various caching mechanism come into play and data is already in RAM, therefore the disks used do not play a role.
+In this case various caching mechanisms come into play and data is already in RAM, therefore the disks used do not play a role.

 While I'm a great fan of reproducibility, in this benchmark I'm more interested in orders